 The African caucus had to determine the ILGA-Africa constitution and one of the decisions was to establish the Pan Africa ILGA (PAI) board, the number of board members, and their regional representation, as well as the representation of identities relating to sexuality diversity.
 In terms of regional representation, the caucus emphasised that because the continent is huge and diverse in cultures, experiences, and issues, giving attention to diversity was one way to ensure regional representation.
 At first, there was a motion that there should be 10 board members, 2 each from North, South, East, West, and Central African regions.
 In relation to the representation of sexuality identities, the caucus decided that each region should be represented by board members equally divided between gays and lesbians.
 At this point, a handful of activists advocated for the inclusion of one more board member who could be from any region, but who identifies as trans or intersex.
 This motivation influenced the PAI Board to agree to this inclusion, thereby broadening the scope of PAI to include diversity of gender identity, gender expression, and sexual characteristics.

-The inclusion of an additional board position to ensure trans or intersex representation was a milestone achievement for African trans and intersex activists, the trans and intersex movement in Africa, and the African LGBTIQ+ movement as a whole.
-Liesl resigned from the PAI Board in March 2008.
+The inclusion of an additional board position to ensure trans or intersex representation was a milestone achievement for African trans and intersex activists, the trans and intersex movements in Africa, and the African LGBTIQ+ movements as a whole.

 Vision